 The Tridens Monetization enterprise billing software has REST APIs, that enable seamless integration of different third-party applications like SAP and NetSuite or any other ERP, CRM, mobile apps, and more.

 Hybrid pricing and Innovative Offer Design

 With innovative business models also come innovative and flexible hybrid pricing models.
-As we mentioned before, many billing solutions can’t even support usage-based billing or complex subscription models that include paywalls or models like Freemium.
+As we mentioned, many billing solutions can’t even support usage-based billing or complex subscription models that include paywalls or Freemium.

 Therefore there is no chance that they could support a hybrid pricing model.